 16. Art Garfunkel

 Yes, it’s that Garfunkel as in, “Simon and.”
-Before he joined the infamous duo, he studied architecture at Manhattan’s Columbia College, Columbia, earned his bachelor’s degree in art history and a master’s in mathematics.
+Before he joined the infamous duo, he studied architecture at Manhattan’s Columbia College and earned his bachelor’s degree in art history and a master’s in mathematics.
 He also completed work towards his doctorate in mathematics education.

 17. Jennifer Garner

-Before Alias or Ben swept her off her feet, Jen earned a bachelor’s degree in drama from Denison University.
+Before Alias, Jen earned a bachelor’s degree in drama from Denison University.

 18. Ricky Gervais